-Nishant is a passionate writer who loves to write on Travel blogs and now he is looking to share his experience with you.
+Nishant is a passionate writer who loves to write on Travel and Space & Technology, now he is looking to share his experience with you.

 This is the third part in the ongoing series on unexplored northeast India.
 Northeast have many tourist spots, which are still unknown, so in this article we will be looking at some more places which will provide you a good knowledge to explore.

 In this article, I will take the reader on a virtual journey to some of the six beautiful attractions, and I hope he/she will enjoy reading about as much as I enjoyed writing it.
 So without any delay, let us move further in the journey.

 Tripura, the third smallest state in India, is home to one of the most spectacular heritage sites in South Asia – the giant bas-relief sculptures of Unakoti.
 The name Unakoti means one less than a crore or, 99, 99,999 (a crore in Bengali is called Koti).
 The carvings of the Unakoti are located at a beautiful forest all around.
 The sculptures found at Unakoti are of two types – namely rock-carved figures and stone images.
 It has believed that the sculptures are about 11-13 centuries old and most of them are about 30 to 40 feet high.
 Every year ‘Ashokastami Mela’ (a popular fair) held in the month of April where you can witness thousands of pilgrims.

 Note: 1 Crore = 10 Million

 2. Vantawng Falls, Mizoram